-Looking for How to Choose a Canner - Home pressure canners and water bath canners in 2018?
+Looking for How to Choose a Canner - Home pressure canners and water bath canners in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 If you are shopping for a canner, either your first, or a replacement, it can seem bewildering.
-There are water bath canners, pressure canners and even electric canners Here's how to know which type and brand you'll need and how to select the best quality and value.
+There are water bath canners, pressure canners and even electric canners Here's how to know which type and brand you will need and how to select the best quality and value.

 Equipment for heat-processing home-canned food is of two main types--boiling-water canners and pressure canners.
 There are many other types which are NOT recommended by the authorities (see this page for more about obsolete and unsafe canning methods)